tegeling/ConsentTools/README.md

 ### Consent Settings

 Thic LWC can be placed on Lead or Contact records pages or on community pages.
 It dynamically shows a grid of toggles to either opt in or opt out per Contact Point and Data Use Purpose.
 It can be deployed as a preference center on a community page.
+Data Use Purpose records are filtered by `CanDataSubjectOptOut = TRUE`.

 ![Contact Record Page](./images/ConsentSettingsContactRecordPage.png)